 The panel will be looking at the overall quality of a project and how you plan to execute it.
-If you have a large project in mind you may wish to think about if it could be broken up into multiple smaller projects.
+If you have a large project in mind you may consider breaking it up into multiple smaller projects.
 You can always apply for funding for another stage of your project in subsequent years, though there is no guarantee that a subsequent LHGP application will be successful.